Alpakka31/rgudw/README.md

 # rgudw (RPCS3 Game Update Downloader)
-A command-line program that downloads game update files for RPCS3
+A command-line program that downloads game update files for RPCS3 written in Python

-Required dependencies
+Required Python dependencies
   - PyYAML
   - requests
   - urllib3
   - tqdm

 ### How-To
-To install the required dependencies you need to either use your Linux distributions's package manager or use Python's pip package manager
+To install the required Python dependencies you need to either use your Linux distribution's package manager or use Python's pip package manager

 ### Usage
 rgudw.py is easy to use
-Open your favourite terminal program and run `./rgudw.py path/to/games.yaml`
+Open your favourite terminal program and run `python3 rgudw.py path/to/games.yml`